AstroPathJHU/mIFTO/README.md

        - Check = yes
          - add the connected pixels and threshold values to the end of their respective lists
          - This option also requires that the ‘component tiffs’ are exported from inForm for the IHC images
-           - For data separated in folders by dilution, put the IHC data into a folder named ‘IHC’ or ‘AntibodyX_IHC’          replacing ‘AntibodyX’ for the value in the ‘Primary Antibody’ field
+           - For data separated in folders by dilution, put the IHC data into a folder named ‘AntibodyX_IHC’ replacing ‘AntibodyX’ for the value in the ‘Primary Antibody’ field
        - Blank = no
      - Were thresholds different for each case
        - Check = yes